 Adding value all the way

-Taking control of that process by implementing your own contract management system not only enables you to maximise the conversion rate of your potential customers, it also adds value, deepens the relationship with customers, and gives you more data on customers’ needs to craft the best solution for them.
+Taking control of that process by implementing your own contract management system enables you to maximise the conversion rate of your potential customers, deepens the relationship with customers, and gives you more data on customers’ needs to craft the best solution for them.

 Off-the-shelf CRM and case management software solutions can be purposed to track and manage customer applications from start to finish.
 Getting them to make API calls to suppliers’ systems to send or request information and get prices is routine these days.